Old Westbury, New York

 Old Westbury is a village in the towns of North Hempstead and Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 4,671 at the 2010 census.
+The population was 4,289 at the time of the 2020 census.

-The Incorporated Village of Old Westbury is one of the wealthiest villages in the country as well as the second-richest zip code in the New York State, topped only by Harrison in Westchester County.
+The Incorporated Village of Old Westbury is one of the nation's wealthiest municipalities and is the second-richest zip code in the state of New York – topped only by Harrison in Westchester County.
 In 2007, Business Week dubbed Old Westbury as New York's most expensive suburb.
-Old Westbury Gardens has been recognized as one of the three best public gardens in the world by Four Seasons Hotels magazine.
+Old Westbury Gardens – located within the village – has been recognized as one of the three best public gardens in the world by Four Seasons Hotels magazine.